The Bottom Round roast comes from the well-known home of lean and inexpensive cuts from the rump and hind legs, where the meat is cheap and plentiful.

 Conclusion

-So all in all, what’s not to like about this cut of meat — it’s readily available, lean for the harder to please eaters that don’t like fat and gristle, it’s great value for money, and it can be used in a variety of ways.
+So all in all, what’s not to like about the bottom round roast?
+It’s readily available, lean for the harder to please eaters that don’t like fat and gristle, it’s great value for money, and it can be used in a variety of ways.

 Do you love this cut just as much as we do, or do you avoid it like the plague?